Looking Back at the Second Season of Star Trek: Deep Space Nine

 Season 2, Episode 22

-Basically, Garak and Bashir talking to each other for 45 minutes.
+Basically, Garak and Bashir talked to each other for 45 minutes.
 This episode delves headfirst into Garak’s twisted past and solidifies his and Bashir’s friendship and dynamic.
 It also introduces us to both Enabran Tain and the Obsidian Order.

 Season 2, Episode 23